Dynamic-Capital/Dynamic-Capital/docs/DEPLOYMENT.md

   confirm hosted dashboards (Supabase, Telegram, Vercel, automation runners) also advertise the App Platform origin so tokens, email links, and edge handlers never fall back to the Vercel preview domain.
+- [ ] **Smoke test the App Platform origin** – Run
+  `npm run checklists -- --checklist promote-digitalocean-primary-origin` (or execute the script directly) and confirm the DigitalOcean domain responds with a 2xx/3xx status.
+Investigate any failures before treating the App Platform host as authoritative.
 - [ ] **Audit traffic** – Once DNS propagates, load the site via the DigitalOcean domain and confirm telemetry (logs, analytics, Supabase traces) reports the expected origin.
 Keep the Vercel deployment alive for preview URLs, but treat